silverqx/TinyORM/docs/query-builder.md

 <a name="retrieving-all-rows-from-a-table"></a>
 #### Retrieving All Rows From A Table

-You may use the `table` method provided by the `Orm::DatabaseManager`, or the type alias `DB` to begin a query.
+You may use the `table` method provided by the `DB` facade to begin a query.
 The `table` method returns a fluent query builder instance for the given table, allowing you to chain more constraints onto the query and then finally retrieve the results of the query using the `get` method:

-    #include "orm/databasemanager.hpp"
+    #include <orm/db.hpp>

     // Log a list of all of the application's users auto [ok, query] = DB::table("users")->get();